 - Monthly average cost for full-service pool maintenance: $85-$120, depending on pool, from Humble Bee Pool Service and Repair.
 Diatomaceous earth (DE) filters should be backwashed about every two to three months or when the filter pressure is high.
 This service is included in the monthly fee.

 - Monthly average cost for full-service pool maintenance: $80 from Terrell Witt of Integrity Pool Care in Scottsdale, Arizona.
 Includes 1 pound of granular chlorine and 2 chlorine tablets.
 Service for larger pools may cost more due to increased cost of chemicals

 - Monthly average cost for full-service pool maintenance: $90-$95, depending on pool size, from Kyle Bernard of Radiance Pools in Tempe, Arizona.
 Weekly logs and photos showing services performed or chemicals added to the pool during maintenance are emailed to the client.

 - Bimonthly full-service maintenance: $50 average from Radiance Pools.

-Homeowners can have a lower monthly maintenance fee if they opt for chemical-only treatment.
-This means the homeowner assumes responsibility for basic cleaning and maintenance, such as skimming and brushing the pool, emptying baskets, etc., and the pros handle all the chemical additions and adjustments.
+Having a pool cleaning service company handle pool chemical maintenance only can help you cut costs while still ensuring the water chemistry stays where it should.
+This means the homeowner assumes responsibility for basic cleaning and regular maintenance, such as skimming and brushing the pool, emptying skimmer baskets, etc., and the pros handle all the chemical additions and adjustments.
 Here are some examples of chemical-only monthly maintenance costs: